Skip to content

 Annual Income 1 Child 2 Children 3 Children

 Based on the Melson Formula with standard assumptions.
-Actual amounts vary based on individual circumstances.
 Compare all states →

 How Child Support Is Calculated in Montana